I live in the Bempt neighborhood

 What about noise on match days?
 What will the noise impact be on the neighborhood?
 And what measures does the club plan to take?

-Union’s new stadium will be more than 250 meters away from the nearest residential areas.
-That’s much further than at the Stade Marien, where homes are located right across from the Chaussée de Bruxelles.
-It is also significantly more than at other stadiums in Brussels or at any other Belgian first-division stadium, with the exception of the new stadium in Ghent.
+The new Union stadium will be located more than 250 metres away from the nearest residential areas.
+This is significantly more than at the Marien Stadium, where homes are situated directly opposite the Brusselsesteenweg.
+It is also considerably more than for other Brussels stadiums or most stadiums in the Belgian First Division, with the exception of the new stadium in Ghent.

-The stadium’s orientation, the side closures of the stands, and the use of directional speakers will help contain as much noise as possible within the stadium or toward the industrial areas and the Ring.
+Thanks to the stadium’s location, the closed sides of the stands, and the use of directional loudspeakers, most of the noise will be contained within the stadium, preventing its spread toward the industrial areas and the Ring.

-From an organizational standpoint, managing noise levels and limiting amplified sound sources will also help control the noise impact on nearby neighborhoods.
+From an organisational perspective, the management of sound levels and the limitation of amplified sound sources will also help keep the noise impact on nearby neighbourhoods under control.

 What will be the noise impact of the stadium on non-game days?